tinjothomas/imagefxcms/content/_index.md

     - image: "assets/images/slides/slide-2.jpg"
     - image: "assets/images/slides/slide-3.jpg"

-title: "The fact you're here says you understand the importance of creating environments that create connections with your customers."
+title: "The fact you're here says you understand the importance of branding environments that create connections with your customers."

-brandfx_desc: "The power of placement.
-The psychology of color.
-The flow of communications.
-It all plays into the image of your company.
-Which is why you need a proactive partner that excels in strategy and design, and that has mastered the art of collaboration."
+brandfx_subhead: "Your Turnkey Imaging Resource"
+brandfx_desc: "From design, management, fabrication and install and service, we are your complete interior and exterior branding solution."

+signfx_subhead: "Display and Promote Your Brand"
-signfx_desc: "Promotional signs.
-Monument and backlit signs.
-LED displays.
-Whatever it is, the overall look and feel of your interior and exterior graphics play a role in how customers experience your environment.
-How the displays flow, their colors and type fonts all have an impact on the customer experience.
-And SignFX doesn't overlook a single detail."
+signfx_desc: "Whether it’s back-lit signs, monument or ID signs, digital display signage or graphics of all sizes, the overall look and feel of your signage play a role in how customers experience your environment.
+SignFX does not overlook a single detail."

-vehiclefx_desc: "The more you get your brand and your message out there, the more top of mind you'll be with your customers.
-And whether you drive a truck, a van, or a car, vehicle messaging is a good way to get the word out.
-It's also one of the least expensive and most effective ways to reach customers.
-If you're out on the water, you may want to splash your logo on your boat, too."
-designfx_desc: "Sometimes you want something unique.
-Something that targets a specific audience or captures a special ambience.
-Other times, you may want to develop a new brand or update your image.
-Perhaps you want to unveil a new logo.
-Whatever your custom design needs may be, DesignFX is the answer."
+vehiclefx_subhead: "Take Your Brand on the Road"
+vehiclefx_desc: "ImageFX has a full service suite to brand your vehicle from marketing, design, production and install.
+We will help you get your message displayed in an eective and professional way."

+displayfx_subhead: "You Imagine It and We Create It"
+displayfx_desc: "Sometimes you want something that is unique or to capture a specic audience.
+Let us help you bring your idea or space to life."

 image_1: "/assets/images/works/design/file3.jpg"
 description_1: "Inverom Corporate office NY"